mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 **Katagiri Roshi:** Huh?
 I beg your pardon?

-**Same person:** You described *sanzen*, *zazen*, or practice as calling on Avalokiteshvara.
+**Questioner:** You described *sanzen*, *zazen*, or practice as calling on Avalokiteshvara.

-**Katagiri Roshi:** No. That is if you see [...] the meaning of *zazen*, the meaning of the *quality* of zazen, very naturally there is Avalokiteshvara coming up.
+**Katagiri Roshi:** No. That is if you see [...] the meaning of *zazen*, [...] the *quality* of zazen, very naturally there is Avalokiteshvara coming up.
 You know?

-So *quality* of zazen is pretty rich.
-There is compassion, and also looking at yourself very deeply, looking at the world very deeply; many things there.
+So the *quality* of zazen is pretty rich.
+There is compassion, and also looking at yourself very deeply, looking at the world very deeply.
+Many things there.
 That’s why I mentioned Avalokiteshvara.
 It’s not something different.

-**Same person:** So my question is, in other schools they have a practice of calling on Avalokiteshvara, or *nembutsu*.
+**Questioner:** So my question is, in other schools they have a practice of calling on Avalokiteshvara, or *nembutsu*.

 **Katagiri Roshi:** Mm-hmm.

-**Same person:** But (in this tradition) we say that’s not necessary.
+**Questioner:** But (in this tradition) we say that’s not necessary.
 That’s what Dogen says, [that] it’s not necessary, isn’t it?

-**Katagiri Roshi:** Well, we cannot say it’s *not* necessary. *[He laughs.]* We cannot say it’s not necessary, but we cannot say it’s *necessary*.
+**Katagiri Roshi:** Well, we cannot say it’s *not* necessary. *[He laughs.]* We cannot say it’s *not* necessary... but we cannot say it’s *necessary*.

-**Same person:** Why don’t we do it?
+**Questioner:** Why don’t we do it?

 **Katagiri Roshi:** That’s why we sit!
 Sitting is a front gate.
 Okay?

 There is always a front gate.
-But around the house, there are many gates to get in: from the side, from the back door.
+But around the house, there are many gates to get in: from the side, from the back door...
 Just like Zen Center: you have to go in from the back side, you know? *[Laughter.]* But still front gate there, and also side gate there.
 Outside porch, you know?
 You can get in.
-Or you can get in from the window... *[Laughter.]* Or you can get in from the upstairs, climbing [in from that] porch, you know?
+Or you can get in from the window... *[Laughter.]* Or you can get in from the upstairs, climbing [up to that] porch, you know?
 So there are many ways to get in.
 But there is a front gate, anyway.
-So the front gate is very simple practice.
-Simple.
+So the front gate is a very simple practice, simple.
 That’s it.

-So, then, if you see, simple means, I think, the *nembutsu*.
-You say that that is a side gate.
+Then [...] \[if] you say *nembutsu*, that is a side gate.
 I’m not criticizing the side gate, okay?
 Back gate, or the side, it doesn’t matter.
-But if you see [...] the side gate, so-called *nembutsu*: what is the point, the real point of *nembutsu*?
-What you should do?
+But if you [look at] the side gate, so-called *nembutsu*: what is the point, the real point of *nembutsu*?
+What should you do?
 Should you always see the beautiful face of Amitabha, you know, with the light giving forth, and painted with gold?
 Or, [saying] “Amitabha is always helping me,” or imagining Amitabha’s world, paradise?
 Whatever you can imagine, it is a blueprint of Amitabha.
 What do you have to do?
-Anyway, build the Amitabha, okay?
-So you can be the carpenter, so-called building up Amitabha’s world.
-That is *Gokuraku*, paradise.
+Anyway, build the Amitabha.
+Okay?
+So you can be the carpenter, so-called building up Amitabha’s world: that is *Gokuraku*, paradise.
 But finally, what you have to do is *to live there*.
 What do I mean?
 Just, *nembutsu*.
-So, right in the middle of real reality, between the *nembutsu* and you, there is nothing to [put a] name on it, so-called name of *Amitabha*, so-called *prayer*, so-called *person who prays*.
+So, right in the middle of *real* reality, between the *nembutsu* and you there is nothing to [put a] name on, so-called name of *Amitabha*, so-called *prayer*, so-called *person who prays*.
 No. So what is it?
 Exactly simple.
-Manifesting simplicity in life, this is called *shikan*.
-So finally you can go back to the source. *Zazen*.
+Manifesting simplicity in life.
+This is called *shikan*.
+So finally, you can go back to the source: *zazen*.
 That’s it.

 Is that okay?

-**Same person:** No.
+**Questioner:** No.

 **Katagiri Roshi:** No?

-**Same person:** Why only offer the front gate?
-If there is nothing wrong with other gates, then why only offer the front gate?
+**Questioner:** Why only offer the front gate?
+If there is nothing wrong with the other gates, then why only offer the front gate?

-**Katagiri Roshi:** No, nothing wrong... nothing *right*.
+**Katagiri Roshi:** No, nothing wrong, nothing *right*.
 Nothing wrong, nothing right.
 But all things come back to that source.
 That’s it.
 That source is temporarily called *front gate*, because people don’t understand it.
 That source is really vast.

 Just like [...] children’s play.
 Scissor and rock and paper.
 But actually children’s play is whatever: it’s no name of *scissor*, no name of *paper*, no name of *rock*.
 That is the true reality of the world.
 Nothing to name.
 But if there is nothing, it’s very difficult for children to play!
-So temporarily let’s [put a] name on it, so-called paper, so-called scissor, so-called rock.
+So temporarily let’s [put a] name on it, so-called *paper*, so-called *scissor*, so-called *rock*.
 And then we enjoy.

 So we [put a] name on it: front gate, side gate, back gate.
 And then we play, we enjoy very much.
-And then finally, we forget [the] front gate, *[he laughs,]* if you play with back gate.
+And then finally, we forget [the] front gate, *[he laughs,]* if you play with the back gate.
 Okay?

-**Same person:** I don’t understand *[unintelligible]*.
+**Questioner:** I don’t understand [the last thing you said].

-**Katagiri Roshi:** Well, if we [are] always enjoying with the back door, we completely forget the front gate.
+**Katagiri Roshi:** Well, if we are always enjoying with the back door, we completely forget the front gate.

 But, never mind. *[A couple people laugh.]*